futureversecom/sylo-ethereum-contracts/docker/rootnet-with-protocol/README.md

 The chain state is saved in the directory `/mnt/data`.

-The `private key` used to when starting the node and also used to deploy the contracts is `0x79c3b7fc0b7697b9414cb87adcb37317d1cab32818ae18c0e97ad76395d1fdcf`
+The `private key` used when starting the node and also used to deploy the contracts is `0x79c3b7fc0b7697b9414cb87adcb37317d1cab32818ae18c0e97ad76395d1fdcf`